 | Tolypocladium Fungi

-been moved to the genus Tolypocladium (2014).
+moved to the genus Tolypocladium (2014).
 Phylum Ascomycota.
-The two
+The two species

-species presented here are myco-parasites of the underground "deer truffle",
+presented here are myco-parasites of underground false truffles in the genus

 The club-like head of these mushrooms, called the stroma, is where spores are

-called ascospores) are made within microscopic sacs called asci.
-Ascospores are
+ascospores) are made within microscopic sacs called asci.
+Ascospores are ejected from

 |Note: These mushrooms are now in the same genus as the medically